How to handle Wonder Weeks and twins.

 My real twin mom advice?
 Don’t stress the Wonder Weeks.
 The information on how babies perceive the world is fascinating.
 But there are so many factors that go into how babies grow and learn that I have a hard time believing every baby will go through this exact pattern of development.
 Not even identical twins do everything the same.

 I think the Wonder Weeks can be a helpful tool.
-If your babies are extremely fussy and you can’t find any other source, check the weeks.
+If your babies are extremely fussy, aren’t able to sleep, and you can’t find any other source, check the weeks.
 Maybe they are in a leap period.
 This can reassure you that everything is normal with your twins, and remind you that you are doing a great job as a mom.
 Because you are.

 Here are some posts to help you out!